harrydowning/serl/docs/source/user_guide/lang_config.rst

 Without the :ref:`shell-commands` modifier (:code:`$`), blocks are by default interpreted as normal Python code.

+When :term:`non-terminal variables <non-terminal variable >` are called in Python, they can take any number of keyword arguments which will be passed down to the local environment of the called code block.

 ..
 Note::
   Variables in Python can only be accessed by a `limited character set <https://docs.python.org/3/reference/lexical_analysis.html#identifiers>`_.
-  However, :term:`grammar variables` that use characters outside this set can still be accessed through the `locals <https://docs.python.org/3/library/functions.html#locals>`_ or `vars <https://docs.python.org/3/library/functions.html#vars>`_ functions, which allow access to variables with arbitrary names.
+  However, :term:`grammar variables <Grammar Variables >` that use characters outside this set can still be accessed through the `locals <https://docs.python.org/3/library/functions.html#locals>`_ or `vars <https://docs.python.org/3/library/functions.html#vars>`_ functions, which allow access to variables with arbitrary names.

 The value of the final `Python statement <https://docs.python.org/3/reference/simple_stmts.html#simple-statements>`_ of a code block will be used as the return value.
 If you don't wan't to return anything you can explicitly make the final statement :code:`None` or :code:`pass`.